cisco/cisco-network-puppet-module/README.md

 ##### `route_target_export`

 Sets the route-target 'export' extended communities.
-Valid values are an Array or space-separated String of extended communities, or the keyword 'default'.
+Valid values are an Array or space-separated String of extended communities, or the keywords 'auto' or 'default'.

 --
 ### Type: cisco_fabricpath_global